-If you have already collected your pack, you do not need to check in on the morning of the ride.
+If you have already collected your pack, and have your rider number and helmet sticker attached to your bike and helmet, you do not need to check in on the morning of the ride.

 No identification is required to pick up rider packs, so you can nominate someone to pick up your pack on your behalf.